grezniczek/redcap_em_config_study/README.md

 1. _Configuration Design Study:_ This will open a static HTML page with the original design study.
 1. _Enhanced Module Config:_ The `config.json` of this module will be displayed in the **Enhanced Configuration Dialog**.
 This can be set to show automatically in the module settings.

+Furthermore, in Projects that have this module enabled, the _Enhanced Module Config_ link will be shown in the "External Modules" section of the main menu when on the "External Modules - Project Module Manager" page.

 ## Features

 Some are already implemented, some are not.